terabyte/sebot/api.md

 	{
 		"action": "updateQst",
-		"qid": <ID>,						                    // ID of the question to update "text": "Which of the many gods do you believe in?",	// new text for the question }
+		"qid": <ID>,						                    // ID of the question to update "text": "Which of the many gods do you believe in?" 	// new text for the question }

 Output: